StanimirKosev/Quantitative-Portfolio-Platform/tasks/frontend-tasks.md

     - `tickers`: list of asset tickers
     - `weights`: list of asset weights (fractions, must sum to 1.0)
+    - `regime`: scenario name (optional, defaults to 'historical')
+    - `start_date`: (optional) start date for historical data fetching
-    - `regime`: scenario name (optional, defaults to 'historical') Returns URLs for three generated charts (same as default endpoint) and the regime name.
+    - `end_date`: (optional) end date for historical data fetching Returns URLs for three generated charts (same as default endpoint) and the regime name.
-  Core simulation/chart logic is reused from the default endpoint, but uses user-supplied portfolio data.
+  Core simulation/chart logic is reused from the default endpoint, but uses user-supplied portfolio data and date range.

 ## Regime Endpoints